InnovateForVegas/.github/CONTRIBUTING.md

 The Repository is a collection of entity files, issues, discussions, team groupings, and other meta information about an Initiative, Component Project, or any other effort in the purview of the Innovate for Vegas Foundation and its members and collaborators.
 In many cases a Repository will hold and track software development efforts, however any Entity may be tracked using Repository tools and methods, aimed at maintaining a history of volunteer contribution and attribution across any type of Entity.

+This section of the Contributing document regarding Repository practices is most likely to be altered with addenda or outright change within a particular Entity Repository to align most effectively with the particular Entity, its Teams, and associated goals and paths to reach them.

 ### Main Branch Naming

 The global and nearly-universal transition to *main* as a preferred default branch name over the legacy *master* is in effect for all Innovate for Vegas Foundation repositories.